h15200/notes/docker-and-k8.md

 - k8s is used for containers to talk to each other
 - `helm` is used to easily create k8s applications

+## Why is it used?

+- in production, the main use case is to deploy services to a machine inside a container so that the hardware of the machine itself doesn't matter and it will always yield a consistent result
+- use case in development is to have the exact same environment for all devs and to omit unnecessary installs on the host machine (postgres, various language frameworks, tools, etc..).
+When you stop a container, the dependencies will all get deleted

 ## Container Images

 - Templates for containers.
 Can be kept in a dockerhub repo and shared freely